ahmeddwalid/Finjan/README.md

 1.  **Fork the repository:** Create your own copy of the project.
 2.  **Create a branch:** `git checkout -b feature/your-feature-name`
 3.  **Implement your contribution**
-4.  **Commit your changes:** `git commit -m "your concise commit message"`
+4.  **Commit your changes:** `git commit -m "your descriptive commit message"`
 5.  **Push to the branch:** `git push origin feature/your-feature-name`
 6.  **Create a pull request:** Submit your changes for review.

 ### Contribution Guidelines

-*   Please ensure your code follows MVVM design pattern.
+- Please ensure your code follows MVVM design pattern.
-*   Write clear and concise commit messages.
+- Write clear and concise commit messages.
-*   Provide detailed explanations in your pull requests.
+- Provide detailed explanations in your pull requests.
-*   Be respectful and considerate of other contributors.
+- Be respectful and considerate of other contributors.

 Thank you for your contributions!